NITDgpOS/UIP/README.md

 >NOte: make sure you have setuptools, to do that run: pip install setuptools.

->Note: there is no sudo for windows as well as when you have root privelages.
+>Note: there is no sudo for windows as well as when you have root privileges.
 Just run commands without sudo

 >Note: some setups use python instead of python3 and pip3 instead of pip

->Note: For some OS' you might need to install Imagetk(needed in our GUI) seperately for eg: in Ubuntu you can install it by:
+>Note: For some OS' you might need to install Imagetk(needed in our GUI) separately for eg: in Ubuntu you can install it by:
 `sudo apt-get install python3-pil.imagetk`

 Run